Al-Qa'im (town): Iraq War

-In the Iraq War, Qa'im was a center of attacks by the Iraqi insurgency against US military personnel at the nearby military base of Camp Gannon.
+In the Iraq War, Qa'im was a center of attacks by the Iraqi insurgents against US military personnel at the nearby military base of Camp Gannon.
 The U.S. military regarded Qa'im as the entry point for foreign fighters into Iraq and viewed it as a strategically important point.

 It was reported by Newsweek in 2003 that American soldiers stationed in the border city entered Syria.
 During the 3rd Armored Cavalry Regiment's control, a photojournalist embedded to the unit documented the city's events, and his photos were used in Time and Newsweek.
 A more candid article titled "Iraq's a Wild West" appeared in the September 2003 issue of Maxim.
 In November 2003, the 3rd Cavalry conducted the highly successful and largely peaceful Operation Rifles Blitz.
 During the operation the city was sectioned into three portions and searched house-to-house over a two-week period.
 Large numbers of weapons and suspected insurgents were captured during the operation, but some ill will was earned during the operation since it prevented Ramadan celebrations from taking place that year.

 In March 2004, the 3rd ACR conducted a turnover with the 3rd Battalion, 7th Marines (3/7) of the 1st Marine Division.
-3/7 served in Al Qa'im from March until September 2004.
+3/7 served in Al-Qa'im from March until September 2004.
 Shortly after the turnover was complete, the enemy launched a sustained offensive throughout the country, attempting to take advantage of the relative inexperience of the new force.
 This would become a common tactic as the war continued, but caught many units by surprise that spring.